Neomoran/Weight-converter/README.md

-# Weight-converter that converts units in kiogrammes to other equilvalent metrics.
+# Weight-converter that converts units in kiogrammes to other equivalent metrics.
 simple weight converter built using vanilla js,HTML, CSS and  Bootstrap.